gideonibemerejr/SEI-CC-2/work/w02/d1/01-css-flexbox-grid.md

 ### Your First CSS Grid
 <br>

-- As usual, there are a couple of ways to make **grid items** cover rectangular grid **areas**.
+- There are a couple of ways to make **grid items** cover rectangular grid **areas**.

 - One way is by defining `grid-template-areas` on the grid container; then using  the `grid-area` property on the **grid item**.

-- However, for this lesson, we'll look at another option...
+- However, in this lesson, we'll look at another option...

 ---
 ### Your First CSS Grid